Raihan-123/Finance-Application/README.md

 5. Click on the "Confirm" button.

-## 🔨Built with
-- [Django](https://www.djangoproject.com/): Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.

 ## Contributing
-Contributions to the Django Budget App are welcome!
+Contributions to the Django Finance App are welcome!
 Please submit a pull request with any changes or improvements you would like to make.

-## License
-This project is licensed under the MIT license - see [`License`](LICENSE) file for details.